MirolimMajidov/AspNetCore.WebSocket.RESTfulAPI/README.md

 ```
 Add the `WebSocketRESTfullAPI` middleware in the Configure method of the Startup class:
 ```
-app.WebSocketRESTfullAPI("/WSMessenger", receiveBufferSize: 5, keepAliveInterval: 30, loggAllWebSocketRequestAndResponse: false);
+app.WebSocketRESTfullAPI("/WSMessenger");
 ```
-The following settings can be configured by passing to parameters of WebSocketRESTfullAPI method: <br/>
+You can configured the Web socket by passing data to needed parameters of WebSocketRESTfullAPI method: <br/>
 `Path` - Path to bind Web socket to listen client.
 Here path is "WSMessenger" and client should cannect to this path "ws://{BaseSiteURL}/WSMessenger". <br/>
 `ReceiveBufferSize` - Gets or sets the size of the protocol buffer used to receive and parse frames.
 The default is 4 kb.
 Passing this parameter is nor required. <br/>
 `KeepAliveInterval` - Gets or sets the frequency at which to send Ping/Pong keep-alive control frames.
 The default is 60 secunds.
 Passing this parameter is nor required. <br/>